Olive’s Cottage has been in continuous operation since 2004, welcoming guests from all over the world, for almost 20 years.

 The property is about one acre in size, or 0.4 of a hectare.
 It stretches from the road, down to the river.

 The main half of the block has been formally landscaped, with garden beds, lawns and barbecue pit.
-There are plum, bay, lemon, lime, cherry and quince trees and a herb garden.
+There are plum, bay, lemon, lime, cherry and quince trees and a small herb garden.

 The dominant feature of the garden is the barbecue pit carved into the slope, with its wood-fired grill and magnificent Garry Lethborg table setting.
 Seating up to 16, the table is as much art work as it is functional furniture.